NaanProphet/rxnav-ndc-lookup/README.md

 1. NDC (National Drug Code, this represents the brand ID of the drug-dosage combo)
 2. CUI (Concept Unique Identifer, this represents the generic ID of the drug-dosage combo)
-3. Status
+3. NDC Status (the status of the brand drug-dosage)
-4. Concept Status
+4. CUI Status (the status of the generic drug-dosage, can be different from NDC Status)
-5. Concept Name
+5. CUI Name (the name of the generic drug-dosage)

 ## References